BruceBales/discounts-api/README.md

 ## Overview

 This API takes customer orders, and applies various discounts to them.
-Orders are sent as a POST request with a JSON body, and results are returned as a JSON body containing the original order, an array of discounts(with monetary values), and a "total" with discounts applied to it.
+Orders are sent as a POST request with a JSON body, and results are returned as a JSON body containing the original order, a list of discounts(with monetary values), and a "total" with discounts applied to it.

 The same JSON body as given in the HTTP response is also logged in a Redis database.